maxio-com/stoplight-platform-developer-docs/docs/advanced/Expert-Usage.md

 If the referral code is valid, the response will be `200 OK`.
 Otherwise, the response will be `404 NOT FOUND`.

-For more information about referrals, please see [Referrals](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405548589581).
+For more information about referrals, please see the [Referrals help article](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405548589581).

 ## Notes